-Connect Anything Anywhere
+Connect Anything, Anywhere

-TE is a leading provider of standard embedded antenna solutions that can connect your product in this increasing wireless world.
+TE is a leading provider of standard embedded and external antenna solutions that can connect your product in this increasing wireless world.
 Numerous industries have integrated wireless functionality into their everyday products and services.
 TE provides advanced antenna solutions for most wireless devices, with many combinations of features that are required.
 Our antenna designs accommodate many sets of frequency bands for operation on any network – in both regional and global markets – at a competitive price point.